 In 1976, ASHI was created.
 ASHI stands for American Society for Home Inspectors and consisted of a small group of professional home inspectors who wanted to add a code of ethics, guidelines, and a certain amount of professionalism and quality to help the prospective home buyer choose their dream home.
 Today, it has grown into an organization with at least 40 US and Canadian chapters that require rigorous standards to even join.
 In order to become a member, a home inspector needs to do at least 250 paid home inspections, pass numerous exams and attend continuing education classes to keep up with the changing times.
 Michael Del Greco, who founded Accurate Inspections, Inc. is such a person.

 With his past experience as a construction manager, he is bound do his best to complete an unbiased home inspection for you.
 He follows the ASHI Code of Ethics and acts in a professional manner – he will not suggest companies that can repair the problems or do the work himself.

-The AHSI Code of Professionalism and Ethics state that their home inspections will cover:
+The AHSI Code of Professionalism and Ethics state that home inspectors will inspect: